ticalc.org

 • INTRODUCTION

-The TI-89 sports all of the power of a TI-92 Plus, but in a traditional handheld design.
-Along with the TI-92 Plus it is TI's most sophisticated calculator, with such features as 3D graphing, upgradable flash ROM, built-in assembly language programming, and a generous amount of user-available memory.
+The TI-89 sported all of the power of a TI-92 Plus, but in a traditional handheld design.
+Along with the TI-92 Plus and Voyage 200 it was one of TI's most sophisticated calculators, with such features as 3D graphing, upgradable flash ROM, built-in assembly language programming, and a generous amount of user-available memory.
+The TI-89 Titanium has since replaced this model.

 PHOTOS